rezmansouri/sun-sim/docs/week_19.md

 ## Training/validation strategy

 1. 5-fold cross validation to get best hyperparameters
+2. Splits are made with carrington rotations, not instruments/datacubes in carrington rotations
-2. Train with the best configuration on 80% and report on 20%
+3. Train with the best configuration on 80% and report on 20%

 ## Metrics